On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: Introduction

-To our best knowledge, the justification of Koiter's model for linearly elastic generalised membrane shells appears to be an unanswered question, to-date.
-The purpose of this paper is exactly to make progress in this direction.
-In order to achieve this goal, we will first perform a rigorous asymptotic analysis departing from the classical energy of three-dimensional linearised elasticity for which the admissible competitors to the role of minimiser are sought in a non-empty, closed, and convex subspace of a suitable space, that takes into account the constraint according to which the shell must remain confined in a prescribed half-space.
+To the best of our knowledge, the justification of Koiter's model for linearly elastic generalised membrane shells appears to be an open problem, to-date.
+In order to achieve this goal, we will first perform a rigorous asymptotic analysis starting with the classical energy of three-dimensional linearised elasticity for which the admissible competitors to the role of minimiser are sought in a non-empty, closed, and convex subspace of a suitable space, that takes into account the constraint according to which the shell must remain confined in a prescribed half-space.

-We will recover the same two-dimensional limit-model as the one recovered in~\cite{CiaPie2018b}, although the set of admissible solutions for the two-dimensional limit-model here recovered is in general larger than the set identified in~\cite{CiaPie2018b}.
+We will recover the same two-dimensional limit-model as the one recovered in~\cite{CiaPie2018b}, although the set of admissible solutions for the two-dimensional limit-model recovered here is in general larger than the set identified in~\cite{CiaPie2018b}.
 We then identify reasonable sufficient conditions for which the two sets coincide.
 The latter property is established via a \emph{density argument}.

-We will also show in passing that the confinement condition we are considering is actually \emph{equivalent} to the Signorini condition, provided that the Kirchhoff-Love assumptions are in place.
+We will also show in passing that the confinement condition we are considering is actually \emph{equivalent} to the Signorini condition, provided that the Kirchhoff-Love assumptions are hypothesised.

-For the sake of completeness, we also mention the recent papers~\cite{PWDT2D} and~\cite{PWDT3D}, that provide examples of variational-inequalities-based models arising in biology, as well as the paper~\cite{PieTem2023}, that discusses the modelling and analysis of the melting of a shallow ice sheet by means of a set of doubly non-linear parabolic variational inequalities.
+For completeness, we also mention the recent papers~\cite{PWDT2D} and~\cite{PWDT3D}, which provide examples of non-linear variational models arising in biology, as well as the paper~\cite{PieTem2023}, that discusses the modelling and analysis of the melting of a shallow ice sheet by means of a set of doubly non-linear parabolic variational inequalities.
 We also mention the recent works~\cite{HeaNai24, LK24} that explore new ideas in contact problems in non-linear elasticity.